PSG fined for fans' offensive Neymar banner

 Neymar is yet to play for PSG this season amid reports he will return to Barcelona or join LaLiga giants Real Madrid.

-The saga is seemingly no closer to ending despite the transfer window closing on 3 September (AEST).
+The saga is seemingly no closer to ending despite the transfer window closing on September 2.

 Neymar has scored 51 goals in 58 games since joining PSG in a world-record €222million move two years ago.